 For example, you could check out the Museum of Greek Folk Art or the Museum of Folk Instruments.
 Both are a great introduction to modern Greek folk culture.
 It’s not all about togas and sandals!

 Another option is the Jewish Museum of Greece.
 With over 40 years of active presence in Athens, the Museum has an excellent collection of daily life objects and other evidence of the history of Jewish communities in Greece.
-Recently they also put online a virtual tour of the museum.
+Recently they also put online a virtual tour.

 Have you ever been to the Greek islands of the Aegean sea?
-If so, then you have a good idea of what Anafiotika is like.
-As the people who settled here came from the island of Anafi, they built their new homes in that style.
+If so, then you have a good idea of what Anafiotika looks like.
+Because the people who settled here came from the island of Anafi, so they built their new homes in that style.

-Imagine white-washed small houses, colourful shutters and doors, narrow alleys, potted geraniums and cats perched everywhere.
-This area is so compact that you can easily see inside if the windows are open, or overhear a phone chat as you pass by.
+Imagine white-washed houses, colourful shutters and doors, narrow alleys, potted geraniums and cats perched everywhere.
+This area is so compact that you can easily see inside when the windows are open or overhear a phone call as you pass by.

-St Nikolaos Ragkavas and the biggest medieval building in Athens
+3. St Nikolaos Ragkavas and the largest medieval building in Athens

 Being one of the oldest parts of Athens, Plaka boasts numerous byzantine and post-byzantine churches too.
 The most famous is St Nikolaos Ragkavas, built in the 11th century.
 You’ll find it on Pritaneiou street, in the Anafiotika district.
 The area around the church was the most aristocratic neighbourhood of Byzantine-era Athens.
 The church was built by the grandson of Byzantine emperor Michael Ragkavas I (hence the name), on the site of a former Roman temple.

 Another historic building worth your time is the church of Sotira Lykodimou, better known to the locals as the “Russian church”.
-Built back in 1031 C.E., it was restored in the 19th century and now is the biggest remaining medieval building in Athens.
-You’ll find it in a very central location, on Fillelinon street, near Syntagma and opposite Zappeion park.
+It was first built around 1031 C.E. and restored in the 19th century and is now the biggest remaining medieval building in Athens.
+You’ll find it in a central location, on Fillelinon street, near Syntagma and opposite Zappeion park.